fritzadelbertus/PP04-Radabase/README.md

 ## Overview

 This is a Search Web App to find past exam papers from a database.
 User's are having difficulties on finding the papers they need directly in the database.
-This project aim to solve that problem.
+This project's goal is to solve that problem.

 ### Screenshot